 Is Sniffing Heroin Safer Than Injecting it?

-It is a common myth that snorting heroin is safer than injecting it.
+It is a common myth that snorting heroin is safer than injecting heroin.
 In reality, there is no safe delivery method for the substance because all forms of it cause damage to the body.

 Snorting heroin just causes different health problems than those that would occur if the substance was liquefied and injected into a vein.
 The risk of contracting bloodborne illnesses or suffering from blood clots and skin infections from the injections is very serious.
 Many treatment centers strongly encourage heroin-addicted people to get help before they experience these serious effects.